Piatt County, Illinois: History

-Abraham Lincoln practiced law in Piatt County as a circuit lawyer.
-Lincoln and Stephen A. Douglas planned their presidential debates in Piatt County in 1858, one of which is ornamented by a marker just south of Monticello.
+Abraham Lincoln practiced law in Piatt County as a lawyer on the Eighth Judicial Circuit.
+On July 29, 1858, Lincoln and Stephen A. Douglas met by chance on the road between Monticello and Bement, and that evening conferred at Bryant Cottage in Bement to arrange the Lincoln–Douglas debates.
+A marker south of Monticello commemorates the roadside meeting, and the cottage is preserved as a state historic site.

-The first courthouse was built in 1843.
-It was replaced by the current courthouse in 1904.
+The first courthouse was begun in 1843 and completed in 1846.
+It was replaced by the current Piatt County Courthouse in 1904.

 Geography

 According to the US Census Bureau, the county has a total area of 439 sqmi, of which 439 sqmi is land and 0.3 sqmi (0.06%) is water.

 Climate and weather

 In recent years, average temperatures in the county seat of Monticello have ranged from a low of 14 °F in January to a high of 85 °F in July, although a record low of -25 °F was recorded in January 1999 and a record high of 105 °F was recorded in July 1966.
 Average monthly precipitation ranged from 1.61 in in January to 3.99 in in August.